 - The Health Sciences Honors Program incorporates not only relevant coursework, but also clinical hours, in-field research and application opportunities at some of Northeast Ohio’s acclaimed hospitals.
 Two levels of learning prepare students for a variety of careers in the health care industry.

-- The Engineering and Design Honors Program prepares young women for a life of compassionate leadership and service in an engineering and design profession through an academic program based on a rigorous course of study and meaningful experiential learning.
+- The Engineering & Design Honors Program prepares young women for a life of compassionate leadership and service in an engineering and design profession through an academic program based on a rigorous course of study and meaningful experiential learning.

 - The Makerspace is a hands-on innovation area that allows students to experiment and apply learning from multiple subjects – such as designing artwork on computers to producing engineering prototypes on a 3D printer.

 - Science and engineering classes are designed to challenge students by applying their learning.
 Engineering classes include CAD work, programming and architectural design.

 - Four years of theology classes help students see faith in everyday life and “serve the dear neighbor” through community involvement.
 Every student creates an online “Faithfolio,” which is included as part of their final class assessment.

 - A dedicated wellness curriculum emphasizes the interconnectedness of mind, body and spirit.
 Learning both in and out of the classroom is designed to aid students with their ongoing journey toward wholeness.

 Student-to-teacher ratios and class sizes are kept small, encouraging more interaction and discussion during class time.
 Technology